D.C.–Dulles Line

 The D.C.–Dulles Line, designated Route 5A, was a bus route operated by the Washington Metropolitan Area Transit Authority (WMATA) between Washington Dulles International Airport and L'Enfant Plaza station of the Blue, Yellow, Orange, Green and Silver lines of the Washington Metro.
-The line operates every 30–40 minutes on weekdays and 60 minutes on weekends along the Dulles Toll Road, Interstate 66, Richmond Highway and Interstate 395 between these two locations with no intermediate stops, with the exception of the Herndon–Monroe Park & Ride and Rosslyn station.
-The trip is approximately 50 minutes long.
+The line operated every 30–40 minutes on weekdays and 60 minutes on weekends along the Dulles Toll Road, Interstate 66, Richmond Highway and Interstate 395 between these two locations with no intermediate stops, with the exception of the Herndon–Monroe Park & Ride and Rosslyn station.
+The trip was approximately 50 minutes long.

 Service

-Service operates every 30 to 35 minutes between L'Enfant Plaza station and Washington Dulles International Airport on weekdays, and 60 minutes on weekends.
-WMATA uses some 2006 Orion VII CNG (07.501) suburbans numbered 2701–2730 to operate on the route based out of Four Mile Run Division.
+Service operated every 30 to 35 minutes between L'Enfant Plaza station and Washington Dulles International Airport on weekdays, and 60 minutes on weekends.
+WMATA used 2006 Orion VII CNG (07.501) suburbans numbered 2701–2730 based out of Four Mile Run Division to operate the route.
 However, other buses can be used on the route if the Orion VII CNGs are running on other routes or going under maintenance.
 Each bus has suburban seating with overhead luggage racks.
-As the Silver Line of the Washington Metro is expected to open at Dulles International Airport station in 2022, the route uses regular transit buses.
+After the Orion VII CNG retirements, the route used 2016-2020 New Flyer XN40 buses.